Apple

 Malus domestica

-Perennial pome fruit tree well-suited to Zone 6a Western NY; requires chill hours met locally; high-density modern orchards yield well with intensive management.
+Perennial pome fruit tree well-suited to Zones 4-8; requires chill hours met locally; high-density modern orchards yield well with intensive management.

 Crop Snowflake Score